friends-of-presta/security-advisories/_posts/2023-08-24-tvcmsblog.md

 * It’s recommended to upgrade to the latest version of the module **tvcmsblog**.
 * Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”) - be warned that this functionality **WILL NOT** protect your SHOP against injection SQL which uses the UNION clause to steal data.
-* Theses HTTP headers are not supposed to be used on a final application, since they should be used only if REMOTE_ADDR is allowed to with modules like mod_remoteip for Apache2, so you should auto-delete them if you are not behind a well setup load-balancer or reverse proxy.
+* These HTTP headers are not supposed to be used on a final application, since they should be used only if `REMOTE_ADDR` is allowed with modules like mod_remoteip for Apache2, so you should auto-delete them if you are not behind a well setup load-balancer or reverse proxy.
 * Change the default database prefix `ps_` with a new longer, arbitrary prefix.
 Nevertheless, be warned that this is useless against blackhats with DBA senior skills because of a design vulnerability in DBMS
 * Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against this set of rules.